kylewainwright/Cloud-Security-Network/README.md

 SSH into the control node and follow the steps below:
 - Copy the [Metricbeat 7.4.0](https://github.com/kylewainwright/Cloud-Security-Network/blob/main/Ansible/Metricbeat%207.4.0%20Script.txt) file to `/etc/ansible/roles` within your Ansible node.
-- Update the `hosts` file, located in the `/etc/ansible` directory, to include the following:
+- Update the `hosts` file, located in the `/etc/ansible` directory
+  - `nano hosts`
+- Update the following:
   - Establish which IP addresses belong to your webservers group (these will have Filebeat and Metricbeat installed onto them).
 Additionally, establish that python 3 will be the interpreting language.
 Here is an example:

    ![Screenshot](https://github.com/kylewainwright/Cloud-Security-Network/blob/main/Images/webservers%20hosts.jpg)

+- Run the playbook
+  - `ansible-playbook metricbeat-playbook.yml`
-- Run the playbook, and navigate to [ELK-servers IP address:established port/app/kibana#/home/tutorial/systemMetrics (e.g. `http://52.180.145.34:5601/app/kibana#/home/tutorial/systemMetrics` to check that the log file data is being collected.
+- Navigate to [ELK-servers IP address:established port/app/kibana#/home/tutorial/systemMetrics (e.g. `http://52.180.145.34:5601/app/kibana#/home/tutorial/systemMetrics` to check that the log file data is being collected.
 Once at the site, scroll to the bottom and click **"Check Data"** on the right side of the **"Module Status"** section.
 Here is what you should see after a successful deployment of Metricbeat:
   ![Screenshot](https://github.com/kylewainwright/Cloud-Security-Network/blob/main/Images/Metricbeat%20Check%20Data.jpg)
-  - **Note:** Your webserver and ELK-server VMs need to be running to allow Filebeat to collect data.
+  - **Note:** Your webserver and ELK-server VMs need to be running to allow Metricbeat to collect data.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._